ktarnowski17/sentiment_analysis/README.md

 I checked some incorrect predictions and noticed:

-- Logistic Regression has problems with:
+- Logistic Regression struggles with:
   - sarcasm
   - longer and more complex sentences

-- DistilBERT usually understands context better
+- DistilBERT performed slightly better in some of these cases, although the overall difference between models is small

-- both models struggle with mixed or unclear sentiment
+- Both models struggle with mixed or unclear sentiment

 ---